ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 tags: [jupyter notebooks, 2020, technical review, git, data science, software engineering, machine learning]
 description: |
     Love it or hate it, they're here to stay.
 The field of data science has evolved, and the tools around us begin to change&mdash; including Jupyter Notebooks.
-In this blog post I'll review the Notebook ecosystem and talk about my workflow.
+In this three-part blog post I'll review the Notebook ecosystem and talk about my workflow.
 excerpt: |
     Love it or hate it, they're here to stay.
 The field of data science has evolved, and the tools around us begin to change&mdash; including Jupyter Notebooks.
-In this blog post I'll review the Notebook ecosystem and talk about my workflow.
+In this three-part blog post I'll review the Notebook ecosystem and talk about my workflow.
 ---

+> This is the first of a three-part blog post on the Jupyter Notebook ecosystem.
+> Here, I'll talk about the data science landscape, and the forces that pushes
+> our tools to evolve.

 *Ah, Jupyter Notebooks.* Love it or hate it, they're here to stay.[^1] The last time I wrote about them was two years ago (it's about [running a notebook